 Because both have a link, which will be discussed later, just remember this question.

-In glycolysis, glucose (carbohydrates), Amino Acid (Protein), and fatty acid, and glycerol (fats) are broken down to Acetyl Coenzyme A which moves in the Krebs cycle to produce energy-rich molecules (NADH and FADH2).
+In glycolysis, glucose (carbohydrates), Amino Acid (Protein), fatty acid, and glycerol (fats) are broken down to Acetyl Coenzyme A which moves in the Krebs cycle to produce energy-rich molecules (NADH and FADH2).
 These molecules then move to Electron Transport Chain and Oxidative Phosphorylation.

 Do you remember how “carbon” was removed from the molecule in the glycolysis and Krebs cycle?